 Most guests do not bring confetti to weddings these days.
 So it’s definitely worth buying your own and having it there ready for that shot.
 Make sure you have plenty of it, you can never have too much confetti!

-Immediately after the confetti shot, I usually get all your guests to gather around you for a big group shot, doing this quickly means everyone can relax and enjoy their welcome drinks straight after.
+Immediately after the confetti shot, I usually get all your guests to gather around you for a big group shot.
+Doing this quickly means everyone can relax and enjoy their welcome drinks straight after.

 Enjoy Every Moment

-The rest is very relaxed, I’d rather go to them and capture them in small candid groups.
+The rest is very relaxed.
+I’d rather go to them and capture them in small candid groups.
 There’s nothing worse than a long list of formal group shots.
 It’s boring for your guests, and boring for your full set of images.
 So I don’t need a list of uncles, aunties, cousins and work colleagues!
 But if there ARE specific people (other than your immediate family) just let me know and we can do it.
 It’s also quite nice to have a group shot of all the girls & all the boys.

-I like to put people at ease in front of the camera, and to get you guys relaxed, especially when it comes to couple shots.
+I like to put you at ease in front of the camera, and to get you guys relaxed, especially when it comes to couple shots.
 Sometimes the groom is the one not so keen on this part of the day, but I find a little humour can go a long way in making them feel a bit more chilled out about it.

 But it’s really very relaxed and natural.
-I will mostly ask you to NOT look at the camera, to just be with each other, and enjoy some quiet time alone, to look at each other, to cwtch up nice and close, to kiss, hug, walk together hand in hand or practice your first dance!
-What ever feels comfortable and natural to you both.
+I will mostly ask you to NOT look at the camera.
+To just be with each other, and enjoy some quiet time alone, to look at each other, to cwtch up nice and close, to kiss, hug, walk together hand in hand or practice your first dance!
+Whatever feels comfortable and natural to you both.